Raj-kumar18/AI-Assistant-Chat-App/README.md

 - **Interactive Chat Interface**: Users can send messages and get instant AI responses.
 - **Generative AI Integration**: Powered by Google's Gemini model for high-quality and accurate responses.
-- **Real-time Communication**: Smooth real-time messaging with automatic scrolling to the latest message.
 - **Customizable UI**: Beautiful, responsive design with animation and a modern user interface.
 - **Error Handling and Retry Mechanism**: Built-in retry logic in case of temporary AI service unavailability.